Report Crime Information

 If you think your information could be helpful, Crime Stoppers wants to hear it.

-If you are 10% confident or 100% confident, we are experienced with all kinds of tips.
+If you are 10% confident or 100% confident, we are experienced with all kinds of information.

 What if I am wasting your time with my information?

-Some tips might useful immediately, others will form part of Victoria Police's intelligence holdings that may be used in future investigations.
+Some tips might be useful immediately, others will form part of Victoria Police's intelligence holdings that may be used in future investigations.
+Every report helps to create a safer Victoria.

-Yes, you can submit photo and video files.
-Online reports can accept up to four images.
-If you have additional images you would like to share, please call Crime Stoppers on 1800 333 000.
+Yes, you can submit photos and videos.
+Online reports can accept up to four images per report.
+If you have any additional images you would like to share, please remember your reference number from your first report and submit a second report.

 If you choose to remain anonymous, the metadata is stripped from these files.
-The content of the file will be supplied to investigators in it's original unedited format.
+The content of the file will be supplied to investigators in its original and unedited format.

 Can Crime Stoppers access the metadata in the images I upload to the website?

 You decide.
-If you choose to remain anonymous all metadata is stripped from the images you upload.
+If you choose to remain anonymous all metadata is stripped from images or videos you upload.

 I'm a victim of crime, can I report to Crime Stoppers?

-If you require immediate assistance please dial 000 for emergency services.
+No, if you require immediate assistance please dial 000 for emergency services.
+If you require non-urgent police assistance please contact the Police Assistance Line and online reporting service on 131 444 or here, or call your local police station here.
 If you have information on a crime, call Crime Stoppers confidentially on 1800 333 000 or submit an online report here.

 The Victims of Crime Helpline, operated by the Victorian Government, helps people in Victoria manage the effects of violent crime.
 Victims can receive free information and support to help them manage the effects of crime and guide them through the legal process.
 Call or text the Victims of Crime Helpline to: